 The Office has a Safety Team which is responsible for the safety training of all employees.
 The team also provides recommendations for changes in policies and procedures which impact the safety of staff.
-The voluntary members of the Safety Team are the certified Lead and Assistant Firearms Instructors, the three certified Office Safety Instructors, and three managers.
+The voluntary members of the Safety Team are the certified Lead and Assistant Firearms Instructors, the three certified Office Safety Instructors, four managers, and three officers.